psych-ds/psychds-docs/docs/rules_and_conventions.md

 Note how the "var4" did not get *added* to the "variableMeasured" field, but instead the entire ['var4'] array *replaced* the original value of field.
 ```

 - Metadata files should conform to the type constraints implicit in the Schema.org ontology.
-For instance, although the value for the "author" field can be a string representing a name or a URL representing an individual (such as an ORCID ID), it can also be a JSON of with ["Person"](https://schema.org/Person) as its "@type".
+For instance, although the value for the "author" field can be a string representing a name or a URL representing an individual (such as an ORCID ID), it can also be a JSON object with ["Person"](https://schema.org/Person) as its "@type".
 The [Schema.org entry for "author"](https://schema.org/author) specifies that the value of author can be a "Person" or anything more specific than a "Person", such as a ["Patient"](https://schema.org/Patient).
 If one were to put something incompatible like a ["PropertyValue"](https://schema.org/PropertyValue) as the value for "author", the Psych-DS will throw a warning, as this violates Schema.org type checking.
     - Additionally, warnings will be thrown if a JSON object within the metadata contains a property that is not on Schema.org's list of properties for that type.
 - It is recommended to include such peripheral subdirectories as [materials](./Schema%20Reference/objects/files/materials.md), [documentation](./Schema%20Reference/objects/files/documentation.md), [analysis](./Schema%20Reference/objects/files/analysis.md), and [products](./Schema%20Reference/objects/files/products.md) within the root directory, as these provide important context for the data at hand and make for a more comprehensive dataset.
 - [Namespaces](./Schema%20Reference/meta/defs/namespace.md) other than "https://schema.org" are permitted to be used in metadata files, but a warning will be thrown as the Psych-DS validator has no way of confirming the validity of these external namespaces.